 If there are any materials that are only available in the physical archives, you are welcome to come to the Valley Library 5th Floor Reading Room to request to view the materials you need; check out these helpful pages regarding our facilities and FAQs.
 Please note that during the 2020-2021 academic year, our operations and services differ due to the COVID-19 pandemic circumstances; please see our COVID-19 References and Research Services website for more information.

-The OSU Disability Archives began as the "Documenting the Stories of Disabled People Project," under the direction of SCARC interim director Natalia Fernández with Graduate Teaching Assistant Lzz Johnk in Fall 2020.
+The OSU Disability Archives began as the "Documenting the Stories of Disabled People Project," under the direction of SCARC interim director Natalia Fernández assisted by PhD candidate Lzz Johnk in Fall 2020.
 Lzz became acquainted with the Special Collections and Archives Research Center during a class visit to the OSU Queer Archives with their "Introduction to Queer Studies" students in Winter 2019.
 The impressive array of materials and information in the Queer Archives sparked Lzz's curiosity about the archival presence of other marginalized communities, and their doctoral concentration in disability studies prompted them to wonder what disability-related materials might exist within the OSU archives.
 Lzz approached Natalia in Winter 2020 about the possibility of starting a "disability archive."
-With the help of Natalia's expertise and vision, the OSU Disability Archives began as the "Documenting the Stories of Disabled People Project" in Fall 2020.

 Many OSU and Corvallis community members have recognized the necessity of starting a disability archive for our institution, including OSU's Equal Opportunity and Access (EOA) and Disability Access Services (DAS) staff; members of the OSU Disability Studies Network; faculty within Women, Gender, and Sexuality Studies and programs; and members of the Corvallis Disability Equity Center.
 Recognizing that many individuals and groups have contributed to this project's momentum, the Disability Archives are a community-based effort that belong to all disabled people at OSU and in Corvallis.